ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

         inputs, labels = data
         inputs, labels = inputs.to(device), labels.to(device)

 The code now supports training on CPUs, on a single GPU, and on multiple GPUs.
+Notably, Ray also supports :doc:`fractional GPUs </using-ray-with-gpus.html>` so we can share GPUs among trials, as long as the model still fits on the GPU memory.
+We'll come back to that later.

 Communicating with Ray Tune
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~